juice-shop/pwning-juice-shop/introduction/motivation.md

 ### Why the name "Juice Shop"?

-In German there is a dedicated word for "dump", i.e. a store that sells lousy wares and does not value customer satisfaction much: "Saftladen".
-Reverse-translating this separately as "Saft" and "Laden" yields "juice" and "shop" in English.
+In German there is a dedicated word for _dump_, i.e. a store that sells lousy wares and does not value customer satisfaction much: _Saftladen_.
+Reverse-translating this separately as _Saft_ and _Laden_ yields _juice_ and _shop_ in English.
 That is where the project name comes from.
-The fact that the initials "JS" match with those commonly used for "Javascript" was purely coincidental and not related to the choice of implementation technology.
+The fact that the initials _JS_ match with those commonly used for _Javascript_ was purely coincidental and not related to the choice of implementation technology.

 ### Why yet another vulnerable web application?